fooplugins/foogallery/README.txt

 * New : Added "Alignment" gallery setting under "Lightbox -> Captions" for changing horizontal alignment of lightbox captions
 * New : Added "Thumbnail Caption Alignment" gallery setting under "Lightbox -> Thumbnails" for changing the alignment of the captions within the lightbox thumbnail strip
 * New : Added "Video Thumbnail Directory" global setting under "Video" tab to override the directory that video thumbnails are stored in
+* Fix : Show the "Minimum" and "Limit" gallery settings under "Filtering" when "Multi-Level" filtering is chosen
 * Fix : fixed bug when setting a caption description length and descriptions not being shown if below that length
 * Fix : fixed WP/LR datasource modal content
 * Fix : fixed YouTube video search and playlist import.
 A Youtube API Key is now required.